CALM-LMU/YeastMateDocs/docs/settings.md

     * budding:
         * ```1``` mother
         * ```2``` daughter

-* ```Reassing labels in every crop:``` If you wish to instead keep the original cell IDs from the uncropped mask, deselect this setting.
+    If you wish to instead keep the original cell IDs from the uncropped mask, deselect this setting.

-* ```Generate crops of fixed size?``` YeastMate will save the bounding boxes of the detected objects exactly around the respective segmentation.
-You can set a static crop size for all objects.
+* ```Generate crops of fixed size?``` If you select this option, YeastMate will generate crops of a fixed square size around each detected object.
+You can set the size of the crops here.

 * ```Scale bounding boxes of detected cells?``` If you wish to instead just scale your size of the crop by a factor, you can set this factor here.
-As it will automatically crop exactly around the object, this setting can make the crops nicer.

-* YeastMate can save crops of the detected objects of the original image and the segmentation mask.
-This can be set for each class separately, and also customized if you have different classes from your retrained network.
+* In the table below you can toggle whether to crop matings/buddings or not, and you can also assign a tag to each class.
+This tag will be used to generate the output file names, for example "FILENAME_mating_ID" for matings, "FILENAME_budding_ID" for buddings.